martin-merener/deep_learning/more_transfer_learning/README.md

 ## Models

-I built 4 classifiers (one notebook for each) for different image recognition problems:
+I built 4 classifiers for different image recognition problems (one notebook for each):
-1. 57,000 images of fruits classified into 83 different categories.
+1. 57,000 images of fruits, for classification into 83 different categories.
-2. 10,000 images of skin lesions classified into 7 types of skin-cancer diagnoses.
+2. 10,000 images of skin lesions, for classification into 7 types of skin-cancer diagnoses.
-3. 5,800 Chest X-Ray images that are classified into Pneumonia or Normal.
+3. 5,800 Chest X-Ray images, for a binary classification, Pneumonia or Normal.
-4. 85,000 images of retinas, which are classified into 4 categories (normal, and 3 diseases).
+4. 85,000 images of retinas, for classification into classified into 4 categories (normal, and 3 diseases).

 ## Approach